rosshamish/rosshamish.github.io/_posts/2014-11-22-finding-optimal-university-schedules.markdown

 In our case, this is a good fit since

-1. If we assume that bad half-done schedules are likely to become bad complete schedules, we can restrict the working set size to avoid wasting time computing low-quality schedules
+1. If we assume that bad half-done schedules are likely to become bad complete schedules, we can avoid computing bad complete schedules by throwing out the bad half-done schedules.
+This can be done by restricting the heap size.
-2. The best schedules only need to be found once, at the very end
+2. The best schedules only need to be found once, at the very end.
+This means we only pay the price of finding maximum nodes once, which is acceptable.

 [Wikipedia-recursive-data-structure]: http://en.wikipedia.org/wiki/Recursive_data_type
 [Wikipedia-heap]: http://en.wikipedia.org/wiki/Heap_%28data_structure%29